bio-Pixel/SPARROT/vignettes/SPARROT_Workflow2.md

-# 🟢 SPARROT Case Study

-# Spatial Transcriptomics Showcase: Human Lymph Node
+# 🟢 Spatial Transcriptomics Showcase: Human Lymph Node

 10x Genomics obtained fresh frozen human lymph node tissue from BioIVT Asterand Human Tissue Specimens.
 The tissue was embedded and cryosectioned as described in Visium Spatial Protocols - Tissue Preparation Guide (Demonstrated Protocol CG000240).
 The Seurat-formatted spatial object can be downloaded directly from the following link: